 Google bans Conservative Party YouTube ad with BBC material

-Google has taken down a Conservative Party YouTube ad that used BBC news footage, days after Facebook took similar action on grounds that it infringed intellectual property rights
+Google has taken down a U.K. Conservative Party ad on YouTube that used BBC news footage, days after Facebook took similar action on grounds that it infringed intellectual property rights

 Google has taken down a U.K. Conservative Party ad on YouTube that used BBC news footage, days after Facebook took similar action on grounds that it infringed intellectual property rights.